Nayak-Abinash/FCNCDecays/README.md

 # FCNCDecays

-A C++ package to calculate the observables for some of the FCNC B-meson decays used in indirect uses of NP.
+A C++ package to calculate the observables for some of the FCNC B-meson decays used in indirect NP searches.